Stable Cohomology of Discriminant Complements for an algebraic curve: Introduction

 \end{thm}

 We also provide some qualitative understanding of the topology of the space $\UU(\LL)$ and relate it with more classical objects.
-Let $n = deg(\LL)$.
+Let $n = \textrm{deg}(\LL)$.
 Given a space $M$, define The permutation action of $S_n$ on $M^n$ restricts to an action on $\textrm{PConf}_n M$.
-Let
+Let be the \emph{unordered configuration space} of $n$ points on $M$.

-Define the $n$ stranded \emph{surface braid group} on a surface $X$ as $Br_n(X) := \pi_1(\uconf_n(X))$.
-For our purposes we will need to define a group $\tilde Br_n(X)$ that we call the extended surface braid group.
-Details about the definition will be provided in Section 3.
-In this section we will give a loose and sketchy definition.
+Define the $n$ stranded \emph{surface braid group} on a surface $X$ as For our purposes we will need to define a group $\tilde Br_n(X)$ that we call the extended surface braid group.
+This will be defined later on in Section 3 as $\pi_1(U_n^{alg})$ where $U_n^{alg}$ is a space defined in Section 3 that is a $\CC^*$ bundle over $\uconf_n X$.
+1